wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

 order: 2
 ---

 Welcome to JavaScript, a dynamically typed programming language that runs in web browsers and on the desktop via the Node runtime.
-There are three key concepts that you must learn to be able to use JavaScript, `values`, `types`, `variables`, and `functions`.
+There are four key concepts that you must learn to be able to use JavaScript, `values`, `types`, `variables`, and `functions`.

 ### Values and Types